AltF02/mouse-rs/README.md

 For more information please visit the [docs](https://docs.rs/mouse-rs/*/mouse_rs/)

 ## Linux disclaimer
-If you're running into problems building on linux you need to install libxdo-dev.
+Sometimes linux can run into problems you'd have to install a library.

 #### Ubuntu
 ```bash